If you’re an employee who works from home, you may be able to claim a deduction for your working from home expenses.

 - stationary consumables such as printer ink, paper and pens;

-- depreciation on home office equipment such as computers, furniture and printers.
+- depreciation (the decline in value) on home office equipment such as computers, furniture and printers.

 What Working From Home Deductions Can’t You Claim?

-Unlike business owners who operate their businesses at home, you generally can’t claim occupancy expenses, such as
+Unlike business owners who operate their businesses at home and have a dedicated work area, you generally can’t claim occupancy expenses, such as

 - interest on your mortgage;